jukujala/R-data-pipe/README.md

 # R machine learning data transformation pipeline

+TODO:

+  * test data
+  * test that uses the test data
+  * make R package

+`r-functional-data-pipeline` is a simple machine learning pipeline for R.
-This repository `r-ml-data-transform` is both an approach and an R package to implement a machine learning data pipeline to transform input data before calling R functions `train` and `predict`.
+It is both a paradigm and a library to help you.
+Use `r-functional-data-pipeline` to transform input data before calling R functions `train` and `predict`.

 ## Background

-I got frustrated that R did not have data pipelines similar to Python [sklearn.Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), but luckily R function closures enable pipelines almost out of the box.
+I got frustrated that R did not have good data pipelines similar to Python [sklearn.Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), but luckily R function closures enable pipelines almost out of the box.
 This repository uses package